sivaram143/sivaram143.github.io/resume.md

 Career Objective
 ----------------
-8+ years software engineer with a strong educational background and experience, seeking a challenging career with a solid company utilizing the opportunity to offer proven and developing skills within the company.
+Around 10 years software engineer with a strong educational background and experience, seeking a challenging career with a solid company utilizing the opportunity to offer proven and developing skills within the company.

 Professional Summary
 --------------------